7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 "So far I've used it to grow pea shoots and melon microgreens but also mung bean and urad dal sprouts, as well as a flat of Timothy hay for our guinea pigs to enjoy." — Customer Review

-How long will the silicone sheets last?
+How long will the reusable silicone last?

 Can I stack multiple kits?

 Yes, the trays are designed to stack efficiently for storage.
 However, during growing, each kit needs its own space under light.
 Many growers use simple wire shelving to create a multi-level growing system with multiple kits.
+For a full rack build, see our professional grow rack setup guide.

 Is this kit good for beginners?